etn0427/Mech105/Algorithms/README.md

 # Content
-These folders all contain an explanation of the algorithms used inside and a README file explaining the algorithms.
+These folders all contain an explanation (in the form of a README) of the algorithms used inside and the actual algorithms.